U.S. naturalized citizen fraud target of Justice Department

 But beyond cases identified as part of the ongoing Homeland Security Department review, Justice Department officials said the Office of Immigration Litigation is prioritizing denaturalization cases involving individuals found to have terrorism connections, or individuals with criminal backgrounds such as sex or child abusers or human rights abusers.

 “These people typically don’t stop their criminal activity after they get their passport,” the Justice Department official said.
-“It’s a fairly common scenario we see where a person is engaged in serious criminal activity before naturalization and they continue to do so after.”
+“It’s a fairly common scenario we see where a person is engaged in serious criminal activity before naturalization, and they continue to do so after.”